Kilvoctu/aiyabot/README.md

 - Ensure AIYA has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.
 - As /settings can be abused, consider reviewing who can access the command.
 This can be done through Apps -> Integrations in your Server Settings.
-- React to generated images with ❌ to delete them.
+- If the ❌ button fails, you can react to generated images with ❌ to delete them.
 - Optional .env variables you can set:

 ```dotenv